leonardehrenfried/blog/_posts/2014-02-25-treat-java-warnings-as-errors-with-maven.md

 encouters something that we defined as a code smell.
 In other words, I want it to treat warnings as errors.

-`javac` can do exactly that with the `-Werror` flag.
+`javac` can do exactly that with the `-Werror` flag but using it in Maven took me a little while to find out.
 To enable it in your Maven builds, use the following XML:

 ```xml
 ...